Accessibility of Openaid

 The Agency for Digital Government is responsible for enforcing the accessibility regulations.
 If you are not satisfied with how we handle your feedback, contact Agency for Digital Government and bring it to their attention.

-Technical information about the website’s accessibility
+Information about the website’s accessibility

-This website is partially compliant with the law on accessibility to digital public services, due to the non-compliances listed below.
+This website is partially compliant with the law on accessibility to digital public services.
+It is Sida’s ambition to fix all known accessibility problems.

 Disproportionate burden